Mixces/Animatium/README.md

     - Type: BOOLEAN
 - [X] oldDurabilityBarColors
     - Description: Restores the old durability damage colors from <1.11.
     - Type: BOOLEAN
+- [X] removeClientsideBlockingDelay
+    - Description: Removes the pesky blocking delay that modern clients have.
+Shouldn't flag on servers.
+    - Type: BOOLEAN
 - [X] cameraVersion
     - Description: Change the camera position to be as it was in said version range.